jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.019.png)

-but their privates are only created when the command call is about to be run.
+but their private contents are only created when the command call is about to be run.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.020.png)

+There is also the *inactive* form of a command call inside a parent command.

 Special creation behavior might *not* count for inactive command objects inside a parent command, that have a class redirection to a command definition.